hisunnymay/community/docs/reference/annotations/providerannot.md

 ## How To Use
 Before starting, turn on **Storage Enabled** in **Frames** field to enable storing frames as tables in the database.
 There are two levels of provider annotations: slot level and frame level.
-- At slot level, you can configure the column properties and back office annotations in the **Schema**  - **Slots** field.
+- At a slot level, you can configure the column properties and back office annotations in the **Schema**  - **Slots** field.
-- At frame level, you can configure table constraints in the **Annotation** field.
+- At a frame level, you can configure table constraints in the **Annotation** field.

 ![provider-annotation](/images/annotation/providerannotation/provider-annotation.png)